IBM/pwa-lit-template/README.md

 At runtime it is determined which version should be loaded, so that legacy browsers don't force to ship more and slower code to most users on modern browsers.

+Note: If you need to add static files to the build, like the `images` folder or the `manifest.webmanifest`, you should register them in the `copy()` plugin of the `rollup.config.js`.

 ### Create a new page

 1. Create the new page component (extending from `PageElement` helper) in the `pages` folder.
 For example a `page-explore.ts`.